 Our Michigan fire damage lawyers help people not treated fairly by the insurance company after a fire loss.
 A house or business fire is devastating and can turn your life upside down, resulting in significant injury and financial loss.

 You are counting on your insurance company to help get your life back on track, but unfortunately they are not always on your side.
 Policyholders are often denied claims by the insurer even though they religiously paid their premiums for many years.
 This causes anger, frustration, and feelings of disloyalty when the insurance company was supposed to be there to help.

-An experienced fire damage insurance lawyer can sue the insurance company for you to get your losses paid.
-Many insurance companies deny claims hoping you won’t hire a fire insurance attorney and that you will accept either nothing or just pennies on the dollar.
+An experienced lawyer can sue the insurance company for you to get your losses paid.
+Many insurance companies deny claims hoping you won’t hire an attorney and that you will accept either nothing or just pennies on the dollar.

 The Buckfire Law Firm will make them pay the full amount of your claim.
 Contact us now for your free case consultation.

 - Common Denials in a Fire Insurance Investigation

 - What to do Regarding Insurance Denials and Delays